membraneframework/membrane_demo/webrtc/videoroom/README.md

 Available runtime environmental variables:
 ```
 HOST={host passed to the endpoint config, defaults to "localhost" on non-production environments}
-PORT={port used to run phoenix server, defaults to "8443" for https and "8080" for http}

 USE_TLS={"true" or "false", if set to "true" then https will be used and certificate paths will be required}
 KEY_FILE_PATH={path to certificate key file, used when "USE_TLS" is set to true}